cyrilbister/arsenal/arsenal/data/cheats/Active_directory/CME/cme_smb.md

 ## Dump with BackupOperator priv
 #assessment/AD #attack_type/Dump #port/445 #port/139 #protocol/smb #access/Domain_user

-Dump SAM, SYSTEM, SECURITY (and the NTDS.dit on DC) on the target system.
+Dump SAM, SYSTEM, SECURITY (and the NTDS.dit on DC) on the remote target.

 ⚠️ Requirement : Controlled user has SeBackupPrivilege.
 No admin privs needed.